 Dunedin journalist and poet Thomas Bracken (1843–1898) is best remembered as the author of the words to the national anthem, ‘God defend New Zealand’ (1876).
 The music was composed by John Joseph Woods, a teacher from Lawrence.

 A later generation of artists featured the landforms and landscape of Central Otago.
 Many studied with R. N. Field, who came to Dunedin in 1925.
 Colin McCahon was distinctive among them in being Dunedin-raised.
-He was influenced by nearby coastal landscapes as well as Central Otago.
+He was influenced by nearby coastal landscapes as well as those of Central Otago.

 Dunedin Public Art Gallery, set up in 1884, has a fine collection of European art.

 Poet James K. Baxter grew up partly in Otago and attended the University of Otago, where he wrote his first published poems.
-Ruth Dallas was a close associate of Brasch, especially during the years she lived in Dunedin.
+Fellow poet Ruth Dallas was a close associate of Brasch, especially during the years she lived in Dunedin.

 Writer Janet Frame explored a different Otago in her work, notably Owls do cry, which drew on her childhood in a working-class family in Ōamaru.